Table of Contents

 As with many other companies offering ‘amazing’ health products, Organo is an MLM and the company does certainly hype its opportunity.

 Realistically, there isn’t anything particularly unique or unusual about the company’s business opportunity.
-Instead, distributors are simply selling products, building a team, earning commissions and earning bonuses.
+Instead, distributors are simply selling products, building a team, earning commissions, and earning bonuses.
 That’s exactly the same as just about every MLM out there.

 The company does have one advantage in that it provides distributors with a website that they can sell products from.
 So, they don’t actually need to buy the products to sell them and distributors can (in theory) target an online audience.
-But, the website is simply a duplicate of the website that every other distributors gets, so you certainly couldn’t rank for it in search engines.
+But, the website is simply a duplicate of the website that every other distributor gets, so you certainly couldn’t rank for it in search engines.

 The Compensation Plan